Vision Zero - CDMX, Mexico

 To address this problem, Mexico City implemented the “Vision Zero” strategy in 2015, which consists of new traffic regulations, such as stricter speed limits, monitoring, and enforcement.

 Although the benefits of speed controls are well-established, their health impacts in large cities in low- and middle-income countries have been infrequently investigated.

 Additionally, despite their benefits for road safety, some argue that speed control policies can have unintended adverse consequences.
 For example, driving at slower speeds can lead to longer trips, more idling and congestion, and higher levels of air pollution.

 The SALURBAL Study

-A team of researchers from Mexico’s National Institute of Public Health (INSP) is evaluating the reduction of speed limits and enhancement of speed limit enforcement, implemented as a part of the country’s Vision Zero strategy, in Mexico City in order to better understand the impacts -both intended and unintended- of the policy.
+A team of researchers from Mexico’s National Institute of Public Health (INSP) is evaluating the reduction of speed limits and enhancement of speed limit enforcement implemented as a part of the country’s Vision Zero strategy in Mexico City.
+The study seeks to better understand the impacts -both intended and unintended- of the policy.

 The team is examining trends in: